-Unlike a natural hot spring, however, your home hot tub comes with a thermometer, which will tell you the temperature of your water at a glance.
-While individual preference will vary, an ideal temperature for healthy adults is usually around 101 or 102 degrees.
-The United States Consumer Product Safety Commission recommends a maximum water temperature of 104 degrees; in fact, most modern-day hot tubs are specifically designed to never exceed this level of heat.
+With modern hot tubs, there’s virtually no reason to worry about dangerously hot water.
+That’s because your home hot tub comes with a thermometer that can tell you the temperature of the water at a glance.
+While your individual preference may vary, an ideal temperature for healthy adults is usually around 101 or 102 degrees.
+The U.S. Consumer Product Safety Commission recommends a maximum water temperature of 104 degrees.
+Most modern-day spas are specifically designed to never exceed that threshold.

-As with uncontrolled temperatures, uncontrolled biological processes—viruses, bacteria, or fungus—are a much greater concern in a natural hot spring than they are in the controlled environment of your hot tub.
-With hot tubs, it’s easy to avoid issues related to bacteria.
-The difference is care: The chlorine or other chemicals used in your spa’s water care system is designed to kill most harmful microorganisms.
-Medical conditions sometimes associated with hot tub use include both Legionnaire’s disease and folliculitis, which is sometimes referred to as "hot tub rash.”
+Whether you have a chlorine-based system or a salt water care system, the chemicals used are designed to kill most harmful microorganisms.
+Medical conditions that are sometimes associated with hot tub use include Legionnaire’s disease and folliculitis, which is sometimes referred to as "hot tub rash.”
 These conditions may be contracted from exposure to unclean hot tub water.
 To reduce your risk of exposure to these or any other conditions, be scrupulous about following the recommendations of your hot tub dealer for testing and caring for your hot tub water.

 Some microorganisms,such as the parasite Cryptosporidium, are resistant to chlorine.
-Prevention is the best cure: To reduce the risk of dangerous contaminants entering your hot tub, always keep your hot tub securely covered with its own specially-designed cover when not in use, and make sure everyone who uses your spa showers before entering the water.
+So, prevention is the best cure.
+To reduce the risk of dangerous contaminants entering your hot tub water, always keep your hot tub securely covered with its own specially designed cover when not in use.
+Also, make sure everyone who uses your spa showers before entering the water.

 This is a valid concern: The American Pregnancy Association does not recommend hot tub use for pregnant women, as raising the body temperature to above 101 degrees during the first trimester can result in an increased risk of birth defects.
 Pregnant women should always consult with their doctor before using a hot tub.